drewdeponte/git-ps-book/src/tool/hooks.md

 	`ps/tmp/isolate` branch.
 The isolate cleanup process is triggered automatically when run via `request-review` or `integrate` commands but can also be triggered by running `gps isolate` with no patch index.
+- `integrate_verify` - hook executed by `integrate` command after checking to make sure patches match between stack and remote, when **not** forced with `--force/-f`.
+This is often used to make sure the associated CI checks have passed.
 - `integrate_post_push` - hook executed by `integrate` command after
 	successfully pushing the patch up to the patch stacks upstream remote.
 	This is especially useful when you need to run something after a patch